tytydraco/yessleep/out/A_small_act_of_kindness_nearly_got_me_killed.md

 I gritted my teeth and fought the powerful urge to fling my phone at the wall.

 “Fuck you,” I texted back.
 Not at all what the police had advised I should do.

+I downloaded a VPN and an antivirus software right after.

 Nothing much happened over the next several days.
 By the time a week passed I thought that maybe, my stalker had given up.